Tropical Weather

 ----------------------

-toward the north near 14 mph (22 km/h).
-A north to north-northwest
+the northeast near 20 mph (31 km/h).
+A faster northeastward to

 HAZARDS AFFECTING LAND